ACM Policy on Plagiarism

 ACM provides access to the Crossref iThenticate® Similarity checker or other approved tools for use during the submission process (http://www.ithenticate.com/products/faqs, http://www.ithenticate.com/training).
 The software works by comparing the submitted work against all scholarly content uploaded and indexed by publishers participating in the Crossref Similarity Check Service or by comparing multiple works uploaded by the user of the software.

 For ACM Conferences:

-- Steering/program committee designates 1 or 2 individuals to be responsible for using software for conference submissions and should send an email to Director of Publications with the names and email addresses of the individuals who will use the software.
+Steering/program committee designates one or two individuals to be responsible for using software for conference submissions and should send an email to the ACM Director of Publications with the names and email addresses of the individuals who will use the software.

 Definition and Context of Plagiarism

-Respecting intellectual property rights is foundational to ACM's Codes of Ethics.
+Respecting intellectual property rights is foundational to the ACM Code of Ethics.
 Plagiarism, in terms of ACM publications, also extends to the misrepresentation of one’s data, computer codes or other literal or creative expression as one's own, and is a clear violation of such ethical principles.
 Plagiarism manifests itself in a variety of forms, including:

 These acts of copying without proper attribution may result in a range of penalties.

 Plagiarism can also represent copyright infringement, which is a violation of U.S. Copyright law, punishable with penalties and monetary damages assessed.

 All authors and co-authors are individually and collectively responsible for the content of papers published by ACM.
 Hence, it is the responsibility of each author to ensure that papers submitted to ACM attain the highest ethical standards with respect to plagiarism.